dwayne/elm-random-quote-machine/tutorial/step-05.md

   [ i [ class ("fa fa-" ++ name) ] [] ]
 ```

-Here's the final version of the code:
+Here's the final version of `src/Main.elm` after we've completed all the changes
+in this step:

 ```elm
 module Main exposing (main)